Rusty-Gravy/BoL-Scipts---Lib/README.md

 - Yasuo

 **Jungler Slack.lua**
 - *A semi-bot used for farming the jungle that needs a little baby-sitting.
 Buying items and ganking has to be manual.
-Some champions have difficulty jungling, even though they're supported.*
+Some champions have difficulty jungling, even though they're supported.
+Visit http://forum.botoflegends.com/topic/11331- for more information on which champions struggle.*
 - Akali
 - Amumu
 - Darius